-The Frigidaire FGWC5233TS is a popular 52 bottle wine refrigerator that can be used in built in or freestanding installations despite retailing at under $700 MSRP, a rarity among built in wine coolers!
-This model offers reversible door swing, a tinted glass door framed with stainless steel, LED exhibit lighting, and soft-coat wire wine racks trimmed with wood plus a convertible shelf than can be used to hold 12-oz cans or wine bottles.
+The Frigidaire FGWC5233TS is a popular 52 bottle wine refrigerator that can be used in built in or freestanding installations despite retailing at under $700 MSRP, a rarity among built-in wine coolers!
+This model offers a reversible door swing, a tinted glass door framed with stainless steel, LED exhibit lighting, and soft-coat wire wine racks trimmed with wood plus a convertible shelf than can be used to hold 12-oz cans or wine bottles.

 The precision electronic temperature controls allow you set the temperature from 41 to 64 degrees.
-The integrated touch controls have a premium feeling, and with such a large capacity you'll have plenty of room to store a variety of your favorite wines.
+The integrated touch controls have a premium feeling, and with such a large capacity, you'll have plenty of room to store a variety of your favorite wines.
 This model doesn't have all of the bells and whistles like dual temperature zones, ball bearing rack glides, or multi-level LED lighting, but it will look great in your home and do its job well.

 So if you're looking for a cheap built in wine refrigerator, you should definitely check out this Frigidaire model!
 If you're looking for a dual zone model, Frigidaire offers a smaller freestanding 38 bottle wine cooler, model FFWC3822QS, for just $569.

 Click here to read over 95 real customer reviews of this product!